 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Mirena lawsuits.
 We are handling individual litigation nationwide and currently accepting new Mirena perforation of the uterus cases in all 50 states.

 Free Mirena Lawsuit Evaluation: If you or a loved one suffered uterine perforation after being implanted with the Mirena IUD, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Mirena injury suit and we can help.
+You may be entitled to compensation by filing a Mirena injury suit and our lawyers can help.